Top 10 Wildlife Sanctuaries in Andhra Pradesh You Must Visit

 2. Sri Lankamalleswara Wildlife Sanctuary

-Situated in the Kadapa district, the Sri Lankamalleswara Wildlife Sanctuary is a unique and rugged landscape.
-It is globally renowned for being the only habitat of the Jerdon’s Courser, a critically endangered nocturnal bird that was thought to be extinct until its rediscovery in 1986.
+Situated in the Kadapa district, Sri Lankamalleswara Wildlife Sanctuary is a rugged and unique landscape.
+It is globally renowned as the only known habitat of the critically endangered Jerdon’s Courser, a nocturnal bird rediscovered in 1986 after being thought extinct.

 What to See

-Apart from the elusive Jerdon’s Courser, this sanctuary is home to animals like the Indian leopard, sloth bear, sambar deer, and the four-horned antelope.
-The terrain consists of dry deciduous forests with steep slopes and deep gorges, making it a challenging yet rewarding destination for serious wildlife enthusiasts.
-This particular wildlife sanctuary in Andhra Pradesh is a testament to the importance of protecting specific habitats for rare species.
+Apart from the elusive Jerdon’s Courser, the sanctuary is home to Indian leopards, sloth bears, sambar deer, and four-horned antelopes.
+The dry deciduous forests, steep slopes, and deep gorges make it a challenging yet rewarding destination for wildlife enthusiasts.

 Best Time to Visit

-The winter months, from September to March, offer the most comfortable climate for exploring the sanctuary.
-Early mornings and late afternoons are the best times for potential wildlife sightings.
+The winter months, from September to March, are ideal for exploring this sanctuary.
+Early mornings and late afternoons are the best times for wildlife sightings.

 3. Pulicat Lake Bird Sanctuary

-Pulicat Lake, straddling the border of Andhra Pradesh and Tamil Nadu, is the second-largest brackish water lagoon in India.
-The area is designated as the Pulicat Lake Bird Sanctuary and is one of the most important birding sites in the country, especially during the winter migration season.
+Pulicat Lake, straddling the border of Andhra Pradesh and Tamil Nadu, is India’s second-largest brackish water lagoon.
+Designated as a bird sanctuary, it is a haven for migratory birds, especially during the winter season.

 What to See